sutantodadang/Geni/README.md

 #### macOS Installation Note

+**⚠️ Important for v0.1.0 users:** Version 0.1.0 has a critical bug that causes the app to crash on macOS.
+Please use version **v0.1.1 or later** from the [Releases](https://github.com/sutantodadang/Geni/releases) page.

 If you encounter a **"geni is damaged and can't be opened"** error on macOS:

 1. Open **Terminal**